IL2HorusTeam/il2fb-mission-parser/docs/parsers/flight-info.rst

   :Output default: ``True``

 ``spawnX``
-  ID of static object which is used for spawning aircraft with ID ``X``.
+  ID of static object which is used for spawning aircraft with index ``X``.

   :Input presence: present only if spawn object was set
   :Output path: ``spawn_object``